Coastal Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 28, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have gone over the current 52-point total in all six games this season.
+- Coastal Carolina and its opponents have combined to go over the current 51.5-point total in all six games this season.

-- Troy's games have gone over 52 points in only one opportunity this season.
+- Troy and its opponents have combined to score more than 51.5 points in one game this season.

-- The two teams combine to average 71 points per game, 19.0 more than the total in this contest.
+- Thursday's total is 19.5 points lower than the two team's combined 71 points per game average.

-- These two squads combine to surrender 36.7 points per game, 15.3 fewer than this contest's over/under.
+- These two squads combine to allow 36.7 points per game, 14.8 fewer than this contest's over/under.

 Coastal Carolina Stats and Trends

-- So far this season, the Chanticleers have been installed as favorites by an 18.5-point margin or more four times and are 4-0 ATS in those contests.
+- The Chanticleers have an ATS record of 4-0 in their four games as a favorite of 17.5 points or more so far this season.

-- Coastal Carolina's games this year have hit the over two times in six opportunities (33.3%).
+- Coastal Carolina's games this year have gone over the point total two times in six opportunities (33.3%).

-- When Coastal Carolina scores more than 19.6 points, it is 4-2 against the spread and 6-1 overall.
+- When Coastal Carolina records more than 19.6 points, it is 4-2 against the spread and 6-1 overall.

 - The Chanticleers rack up 237.0 more yards per game (522.9) than the Trojans give up per matchup (285.9).